Start Your Day With Yummy Veggies

 Eating healthy doesn’t just mean cutting out the chips and candy bars.
 It’s important to include more produce in your diet.
 While people can easily incorporate fruit into their daily meals, veggies can be a bit more a challenge (especially at breakfast time).
-By using these five mindful vegetarian breakfast recipes, you can start your day with a serving of vegetables.
+By using these veggie breakfast recipes, you can start your day with servings of vegetables.

 If you have a sweet tooth or if you aren’t a big fan of veggie breakfast meals, consider hiding them in a smoothie.
 You can mix a variety of veggies with sweet fruits and start your day with a large serving of nutritious produce.